wukefe/cuda-reduction/readme.md

 ### Overview

-Given a one-dimension array (i.e. vector) which has **N** integers, implement a reduction operation in CUDA.
+Given a one-dimension integer array (i.e. vector), implement a reduction operation on it in CUDA.

 ### Implementation